dev4Life-ns/FXCreditCardValidator/README.md

 # FX Credit Card Validator :credit_card:

 ## :memo: Description
-Demo credit card validator program usingthe Luhn algorithm.
+Demo credit card validator program using the Luhn algorithm.
 Luhn algorithm is a simple checksum formula used to validate a variety of identification numbers, such as credit,capable of detecting most single-digit transcription errors.
 More over this algorithm does not detect certain digit permutations.